About | Contact

 1. Tranquilizers

 Tranquilizers (anti-anxiety drugs) work by reducing brain activity and slowing down the central nervous system.
-This not only reduces anxiety but thoughts and feelings in general.
-This 'numbing' of feelings can be very calming but also habit-forming and long-term use should be avoided.
+Taking tranquilizers

 Benzodiazepines are the most common class of tranquilizers prescribed.